h4x3rotab/dstack-teekit/README.md

 This repository implements RA-HTTPS and RA-WSS, a set of protocols for connecting to Secure Enclaves and Trusted Execution Environments.

-Conventionally, browsers have no way of verifying they are connected to a TEE, because they don't expose certificate information that a web page can use to prove a connection terminates inside the enclave.
-This breaks the security and privacy of TEEs, since SSL proxies (like Cloudflare) can trivially see and modify traffic to the TEE.
+By default, browsers have no way of verifying they are connected to a TEE, because they don't expose certificate information to the web page that can use to prove a connection terminates inside the enclave.
+This breaks the security and privacy, since SSL proxies (like Cloudflare) can trivially see and modify traffic to the TEE.

 This package includes a built-in secure channel that authenticates the TEE and ensures it's running up-to-date hardware, entirely from in the